When I was a teenager, I’d borrow books from the library and then hide them in my closet.

 Given how many cultures have non-binary genders, in a grand scale speculative work it would be disingenuous not to have multiple pronoun systems from multiple cultures.
 The inclusion of non-binary characters is simply another—often neglected—aspect of worldbuilding.

-Stories are both mirrors and windows—they reveal our deepest preoccupations to us and offer a glimpse into the lives of others.
+Stories reveal our deepest preoccupations to us and offer us a glimpse into the lives of others.
 But few stories reflect back the diversity of their readers.

 I’m gay, but I’m also white, cisgender, able-bodied, and middle-class—meaning that even within the pathetic lack of representation of queer folk, I’m gorging on pies while my trans* people of colour friends are starving for crumbs.